odea-project/qAlgorithms/README.md

 To use `qAlgorithms` for processing mass spectrometry data, you need to convert your measurements into .mzML files, for example with [msconvert](https://proteowizard.sourceforge.io/) or [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser).
 Currently, only MS1 data can be used, so you save some disk space if you filter them out at this stage.

+You can find pre-converted files which are confirmed to be processed correctly [here](https://zenodo.org/records/14046512).

 `qAlgorithms` is a command line utility which reads mzML files and outputs them as csv.
 You can select individual files or an entire directory to search for